MITLibraries/mario/README.md

   as JSON
 - `mario ingest -s dspace fixtures/dspace_samples.xml` ingests the DSpace sample files into a local Elasticsearch instance.
-- `mario ingest -s aleph --auto fixtures/mit_test_records.mrc` ingests the Aleph sample files into a local Elasticsearch instance and promotes the index to the timdex-prod alias on completion.
+- `mario ingest -s alma --auto fixtures/alma_samples.mrc` ingests the Alma sample files into a local Elasticsearch instance and promotes the index to the timdex-prod alias on completion.
 - `mario indexes` list all indexes
 - `mario promote -i [index name]` promotes the named index to the